huggingface/data-is-better-together/dpo/README.md

 # Generating DPO/ORPO datasets for more languages

 Currently, many languages do not have DPO datasets openly shared on the Hugging Face Hub.
+The [DIBT/preference_data_by_language](https://huggingface.co/spaces/DIBT/preference_data_by_language) Space gives you an overview of language coverage of DPO datasets for different languages.
+At the time of this commit, there are 14 languages with DPO datasets available on the Hugging Face Hub.

 The goal of this project is to help foster a community of people building more DPO datasets for different languages.

 ## tl;dr what is the output of this project?